 Deployment: use the portal to complete AVD configurations, including virtual machines, desktops, network access, and Azure security requirements.

 Management: manage virtual server performance using real-time analytics and security systems.
-The Azure Monitor app and other tools are provided for this purpose.
+The Azure Virtual Desktop Insights app and other tools are provided for this purpose.

 Conclusion